Brianmmmmm/btw-campaign/index.md

 ---

-## Entanglement
+## Elf Shot
-**Range:** Near
+**Range:** Touch
-**Duration:** 10 rounds
+**Duration:** 5 rounds
-**Save:** yes
+**Save:** special
-At the behest of the mage, all the plants within near range twist and reach out to grab and hold any creatures, save the mage himself, that enter their range.
-A successful saving throw will allow a slow escape, but at no more than 10 feet per round.
+By humming gently over an arrow or other missile, the caster imbues it with a powerful and poisonous magic.
+If the arrow strikes a target before the duration of the spell ends, that target must make a saving throw vs. poison or become completely unable to move for 1d10 rounds.

 ---